kaltura/DeveloperPortalDocs/documentation/PlayKit/PhoenixStatsPlugin-Android.md

 ---
 layout: page
-title: Configuring the Player to use Phoenix Stats Plugin in Android Devices
+title: Configuring the Kaltura Video Player to use the Phoenix Stats Plugin on Android Devices
 subcat: Android
 weight: 292
 ---